Razakars (Pakistan)

-The Razakars (رضا کار রাজাকার) were a gendarmerie and paramilitary force in East Pakistan organised by General Tikka Khan in 1971.
-They were organised as a counter-insurgency force to fight Mukti Bahini militants in the Bangladesh War of Independence, and played an infamous role in the 1971 Bangladesh genocide.
+The Razakars (رضا کار রাজাকার) were a far-right, fascist gendarmerie and paramilitary force in East Pakistan organised by General Tikka Khan in 1971.
+They were organised as a counter-insurgency force to fight Mukti Bahini members in the Bangladesh War of Independence, and played an infamous role in the 1971 Bangladesh genocide.
 The Razakars were disbanded following Pakistan's defeat and surrender in the 1971 Indo-Pakistani War.

 Etymology and terminology

 Razakar is a Persian term meaning volunteer.
+The Razakars in East Pakistan were formed by the Pakistan Army on the model of the Razakars of Hyderabad, which had been formed after the partition of India by the Nizam of Hyderabad to resist annexation by India.

-The former Bangladesh government denoted all collaborators of the Pakistan forces as Razakars.
-This includes leaders, members of East Pakistan Central Peace Committee and even the Chakma King, Maharaja Tridev Roy.
+The former Bangladesh government denoted all collaborators with the Pakistani forces as Razakars.
+This includes leaders, members of the East Pakistan Central Peace Committee, and even the Chakma King, Maharaja Tridev Roy.

-In Bangladesh today, Razakar is used as a pejorative term meaning "Traitor".
+In Bangladesh today, "Razakar" is used as a pejorative term meaning "traitor".
+During the 2024 Bangladesh quota reform movement to abolish or change the quota system that gave public benefits to descendants of freedom fighters, Prime Minister Sheikh Hasina dismissively asked whether grandchildren of Razakars should get quota benefits.
+This spurred the protesters to spontaneously self-identify as Razakars to reappropriate the use of the term.
+This led to several Razakar slogans being used in the July Revolution that toppled the regime of Sheikh Hasina.